z7workbench/BJUT-NCoV-Checkin/README.md

 ```
 pip install selenium
 ```
-Then run
+### Daily check in
+Run
 ```
 python checkin.py -u <username> -p <password> -d <chrome|firefox|gecko>
 ```
 If you don't want to type username and password every time, you can create a JSON file named ``userpass.json`` in the repository's root.
-In ``userpass.json``
+In ``userpass.json``, you need to type
 ```
 {
   "user": "xxx",